zKiwiko/gpc-vscode/README.md

 them updated and leveraging their features and commands.
 If you'd prefer, you can always use the legacy LSP implementation.

+## Commands

+**General Commands:**

+- `GPC: Restart LSP` - Restart the current LSP process.
+- `GPC: Open Documentation` - Open specific parts of the GPC documentation in a browser.
+- `GPC: Toggle Experimental Features` - Allows you to disable to enable experimental LSP features.

+**Build Commands:**

+- `GPC: Ersa Build Current File` - Builds the currently open file by running `ersa build --file <current file> --output build/build.gpc`
+- `GPC: Ersa Build 'Main' File` - Builds the file specified in `gpc.ersa.main` workspace setting by running `ersa build --file <gpc.ersa.main file> --output build/build.gpc`

+To use the build main command, set the `gpc.ersa.main` path in your workspace settings.
+If not configured, you'll be prompted to add it when running the command.

 ## Legacy LSP

 If youd like to use the legacy LSP intead of Ersa's deticated LSP, you can enable it in the extensions settings.